elastisys/compliantkubernetes/docs/ciso-guide/controls/nis2.md

 ---
 title: NIS2 Overview
-description: Overview of what the Network and Information Security Directive 2 (NIS2) is and how it relates to Compliant Kubernetes
+description: Overview of what the Network and Information Security Directive 2 (NIS2) is and how it relates to Welkin
 ---

 <!-- markdownlint-disable-file single-h1 -->